Berenjenas/react-ish/README.md

 -   **State**: Create reactive state objects that notify subscribers when updated.
 -   **Computed**: Derive values from reactive states that automatically update when dependencies change.
 -   **Effect**: Run side effects in response to state changes.
+-   **Readonly**: Expose state as read-only to prevent external modifications.
+-   **Watch**: Observe changes in state or computed values and react to them.

 ## Installation